MartinBINARD/MartinBINARD/README.md

 ### Hi there 👋

-I am Martin from France.:fr: I developed my Frond-end skills in VueJS and i am interested in Javascript frameworks.
+I am Martin from France.:fr: I developed my Frond-end skills in Quasar and VueJS and i am interested in Javascript frameworks.

-- 🔭 I’m currently working on my portfolio.
+- 🔭 I’m currently rebuilding a social newtowk with Quasar.
-- 🌱 I’m currently learning TypeScript & Javascript frontend frameworks.
+- 🌱 I’m currently learning Typescript.
 - 👯 I’m looking to collaborate on project.
 - ⚡ Fun fact: By the way, i am working on Linux environment :penguin:.